Brownie Fruit Pizza

 What other ingredients will you need?

-No matter which method you choose, both types of brownies will require additional ingredients to make, and because this can vary depending on the type or brand you buy, any extras you may need are not included in the recipe below.
+No matter which method you choose, both types of brownies will require additional ingredients to make, and because this can vary depending on the brand you buy or the recipe you use, any extras you may need are not included in the recipe below.
 I know this isn’t ideal, but it’s done to lessen confusion and guesswork on what the many cooks out there might use.

-So before you begin making this trifle, check the back of the box(es) you buy to ensure you have the additional ingredients on hand.
+So before you begin making this fruit pizza, check the back of the box(es) you buy to ensure you have the additional ingredients on hand.
 This will typically include baking staples such as:

 Can you use cool whip instead?